icfpc-dniwe/icfpc-2024/WRITEUP.abbradar.md

 stuff.
 I then got to implement variables and lambda expressions, which we missed, along with some refactoring.
 Copilot and ChatGPT both greatly assist with these tasks.
-In half an hour, I had an interpreter which was able to decode most of the `lambdaman`{.verbatim} tasks.
+In half an hour, I had an interpreter which was able to decode most of the `lambdaman` tasks.
 It was also modular, so we could quickly add support for any new AST nodes.
 This was done because I had a hunch that after the Lightning round ends, the language might be updated, and we\'ll need to quickly modify its parts;